Santa Teresa, San Jose: Technology in Santa Teresa

+IBM Research has their Almaden research facility in the Santa Teresa Hills south of Santa Teresa.
+The site was built in 1985 due to its close proximity to Stanford University, UC Santa Cruz, and UC Berkeley.
+The site occupies 700 acres and was sold to IBM by the Joice family, who operated a ranch at the base of the hills.
+IBM donated the unused land to Santa Clara County, who used the land for the Santa Teresa County Park.

+IBM's Silicon Valley Lab sits just south of Santa Teresa, on Bailey Ave in Coyote Valley.
+In 1974, the company purchased 1,180 acres of land that formerly belonged to Rancho Santa Teresa, and constructed the first programming laboratory in Silicon Valley, which was completed in 1977.

 Geography

 Santa Teresa is located in South San Jose.
 It is separated in the west from Almaden Valley by the Santa Teresa Hills and located north of Coyote Valley, which separates Santa Teresa from the Madrone neighborhood of Morgan Hill.
 To the northeast of Santa Teresa is Edenvale and to the northwest is Blossom Valley.

 Tulare Hill serves as the barrier between the southern tip of Santa Teresa and Coyote Valley.

-It is made up of the ZIP Codes of 95119, 95139, 95193, 95123, and the parts of 95138 that are west of Coyote Creek.
+It is made up of the ZIP Codes 95119, 95123, 95139, 95193, and the parts of 95138 that are west of Coyote Creek.

-The Cottle Transit Village is a semi-urban district of Santa Teresa located in the northern-central portion of the district.
+The Cottle Transit Village is an Urban Village of Santa Teresa located in the north-central portion of the neighborhood.